Pros of Lower Boards (drop or drop-through)

-Anything with a lower standing platform from the Churchill Krystal, the DB Cosmonaut, Omen Barbarian or Landyachtz Switch are all drop decks that feel great for different people or for different styles of riding.
+Anything with a lower standing platform from the Funbox LTD, the DB Paradigm, Omen Barbarian or Blackdog Jelly are all drop decks that feel great for different people or for different styles of riding.
 Essentially, the drop in the deck distributes your weight over the trucks more evenly resulting in slightly less response in the trucks but an overall lower center of gravity.
-When having a drop deck you are forced to compromise the foot standing platform for a longer wheelbase, since you aren't able to stand directly on top of the trucks you standing platform is confined in between the trucks at all time which allows for a more stable ride.
+When having a drop deck you are forced to compromise the foot standing platform for a longer wheelbase, since you aren't able to stand directly on top of the trucks, the standing platform is confined in between the trucks at all times which allows for a more stable ride.
 When it comes to sliding things get a bit easier, having a much lower center of gravity you have a much lower coefficient of traction.
 This may be a little hard to understand at first but when you think about what happens when you slide it begins to make a bit more sense.
-When you slide you are pushing your board sideways when it doesn't want to/isn't intended to so when you slide, your board automatically wants to tip downwards against the hill.
+When you slide you are pushing your board sideways when it doesn't want to/isn't intended to.
+So when you slide, your board automatically wants to tip downwards against the hill.
 If you have a tall board it will tip much more than a lower board, this is why when you have a topmount it is much easier to highside and your wheels overall feel much more grippy.
 Having a drop-deck eliminates the amount of overall tip resulting in a much easier kickout and hookup of a slide.
 Also having the board closer to the pavement is nice for pushing and commuting because you don't have to step as far down to push making for a much more comfortable cruising/commuting deck.

 Cons of Drop Decks